Yvand/Hugo-EntraCP/content/docs/usage/update.md

 ---
 title: "Update"
-description: "Update EntraCP"
+description: "This article describes the steps required to update EntraCP in your SharePoint farm."
-lead: "Update EntraCP in your SharePoint farm"
+lead: ""
 date: 2021-05-20T10:45:52Z
 lastmod: 2021-08-06T11:15:29Z
 draft: false